Otann/wrench/README.md

   (start))
 ```

-If you want to load data from different config provide an additional data source to `reset!`:
+If you want to load data from additional data source to `reset!`:

 ```clojure
 (defn go "starts all states defined by defstate" []